CaringalML/CloudStruct-Frontend-A-Scalable-Approach-with-CloudFront-S3-AI-Powered-Rekognition/README.md

-# AWS Frontend Infrastructure for Student Enrollment System
+# CloudStruct: Frontend A Scalable Approach with CloudFront, S3, AI Powered Rekognition

 This repository contains Terraform configurations for deploying a secure and scalable web infrastructure on AWS, designed to serve a Student Enrollment System built with React.